Outsourcing vs. Outstaffing vs. Development Center in Ukraine: Which Is Your Call?

 Development Centers: Pros and Cons

 Increasingly more companies are looking to set up a development center abroad, preferably in a more tech-savvy, less expensive country.
 Like Ukraine.
 Most of the companies that set up development centers here are from Europe, North America and Australia.
 They include world-renowned giants like Samsung, Wargaming, ABBYY, Magento, Yandex, Siemens and others.
 Why open a development office in Ukraine?

 Qualified tech professionals

 Because a development center is practically your office, but in another country, you get to select the employees you need – only the best ones.
 And by 2020, Ukraine will be home to about 200,000 talented IT professionals.
 Currently, the country has more people working in the tech industry than any other European country.
-According to DOU, most of them are software developers, QA engineers, project managers, designers and business analysts.
+According to DOU, most of them are software developers, QA engineers, project managers, designers, and business analysts.

 With great control comes great responsibility

 Forgive us this allusion to “Spiderman,” but it’s perfect for illustrating the struggles of a development center.
-Yes, even in another country, your employees will be loyal and willing to go an extra mile to help your business succeed.
+Yes, even in another country, your employees will be loyal and willing to go the extra mile to help your business succeed.
 Because there is no “vendor” layer between you, development center employees will feel more responsible for the results.
-But all this depends on your managing skills, how often you visit and if you can make them actually feel an integral part of your team.
+But all this depends on your managing skills, how often you visit and if you can make them actually feel like an integral part of your team.